A couple of weeks ago I had a few moments to sit quietly and read the news – a rare event since my two (shortly to be three!) boys were born.

 “He must move his legs quicker than everyone else, thereby taking more strides and going faster than everyone else.”

 But… he doesn’t.

 Turns out that he doesn’t move his legs any quicker than others – the difference is that he takes longer and more powerful strides.
-So he actually takes less strides than others.
-An amateur runner averages between 50 and 55 steps to complete 100m sprint.
+So he actually takes fewer strides than others.
+An amateur runner average between 50 and 55 steps to complete 100m sprint.